JAQuent/methodsDay2017/methodsDay2017_script.md

 Citation
 ========

 The last point I want to show you that it is quite easy to use BibTex file to cite articles in your text.
 Here you see an example file I made up, but most programs such as Mendeley or Zotero have an export function that you can use.
 With the ID here, you are able to cite this item in your text.
-Either in round brackets or directly in the text.
+Either in everything brackets or directly in the text with only the year in brackets.
 The list of references is then added at the end of the document.

 Thank you
 =========

-Let me end by thanking you for your attention.
-Hopefully, I convinced some of you to try and use RMarkdown.
+I hope that you got an impression of the versatility of RMardown and I also hope I convinced some of you to try and use RMarkdown.
 You can use the example script as a starting point but feel we to ask me.
 Maybe I am able to help.
 In any case, everything I used for that talk can be found on my GitHub account.

 Extra advice
 ============